the-teachingRSE-project/competencies/competencies.md

 They need to know relevant tools and structures.
 They should know where to find information about tools and where to find help using them (\gls{DOCBB}, \gls{SWREPOS}).
 They should be able to use the tools (\gls{DIST}) and identify and report bugs (\gls{MOD}).
-They need to be aware that the user's perspective is different from the developer's perspective in order to be able to write bug reports (\gls{USERS}).
+They need to be aware that the user's perspective is different from the developer's perspective in order to be able to write good bug reports (\gls{USERS}).
 They might produce new software (\gls{MOD}, \gls{SRU}), in which case they need to understand how to licence their code for publication (\gls{SP}).
 PhD students need to be curious to be able to conduct their research.
 In order to be able to explore new tools (\gls{NEW}) they must be able to evaluate research software (\gls{SWLC}).